loveinthebone/friture-0.47-for-RaspberryPi4/README.rst

 .. image:: https://github.com/tlecomte/friture/workflows/build/badge.svg
     :target: https://github.com/tlecomte/friture/actions

 **Friture** is an application to visualize and analyze live audio data in real-time.
+This is a version customized by IAH.

 Friture displays audio data in several widgets, such as a scope, a spectrum analyzer, or a rolling 2D spectrogram.